“We are really competing against ourselves, we have no control over how other people perform.”– Pete Cashmore, CEO Mashable1

 High Performers equals more responsible and aligned Workforce

-Organisations should communicate what importance employee’s performance holds for their company.
+Organizations should communicate what importance employee performance holds for their company.
 This will lead to an alignment the staff will feel with their company.
 Employees want to know what and how their performance is helping their company.
-However, only 15% companies work towards comparing and tracking the performance with the company plans10.
-However, if companies want to create a more aligned and performance focused culture, this aspect needs to be looked at.
+However, only 15% of companies work towards comparing and tracking the performance with the company plans10.
+However, if companies want to create a more aligned and performance-focused culture, this aspect needs to be looked at.

 It takes time and effort for excellence to emerge.
 However, that does not indicate the process cannot be accelerated.
 As Aristotle put it, “We are what we repeatedly do.
 Excellence, then, is not an act, but a habit12.“ Thus, companies just need to implement the right techniques, make it a habit, and then witness a culture of high performance emerge.

 - https://blog.impraise.com/360-feedback/10-scary-stats-you-need-to-know-about-performance-reviews-performance-review (Wills Towers Watson)